Liga Nacional de Fútbol Profesional: Socio-economic impact

 According to the Economic-Financial Report for the 2019–2020 season, the first season affected by the confinement and restrictions of the COVID-19 pandemic, Spanish soccer manifested its strength and sustainability, exceeding 5 billion in revenues for the first time, despite the impact of the pandemic.
 LaLiga was the only major league competition to achieve a positive net result (77 million euros), and the one that generates the most revenue per capita.
 All of this was thanks to the responsibility shown by Spanish clubs in containing costs.

+According to the Economic and Financial Report for the 2024/25 season, total standardised revenue reached an all-time high of €5.464 billion, an 8.1% increase on the previous season.
+This growth was driven by record commercial revenue, which exceeded €1.5 billion, as well as the full recovery of stadium activity, with attendance surpassing 17 million for the first time.
+All of this occurred amid significant investment in infrastructure, cost control, and financial stability.